What laws apply to the collection and use of individuals’ personal information?

 Hong Kong’s Personal Data (Privacy) Ordinance regulates data privacy law in Hong Kong and is based on six data protection principles:

 - Data use – Use personal data only for the purpose for which it was collected or a directly related purpose, unless you receive voluntary and explicit consent for the new purpose.
+Note that silence is not considered consent, and that data subjects can withdraw previous consent via written notice.

 - Data security – Take practicable steps to safeguard personal information from unauthorized/accidental access, processing, erasure, loss or use.

 - Data access and correction – Give data subjects access to their personal data and allow them to make corrections if the information is inaccurate.
+If a data subject’s request is refused, provide the reason for the refusal.

 In addition to the laws outlined by the Ordinance, the Privacy Commissioner has posted a Code of Practice on Human Resource Management.
 The code includes specific requirements relating to recruitment and other human resource matters in relation to prospective, current and former employees.